d-bl/GroundForge/README.md

 ## How to Contribute

+You may just want to improve some grammar.
+To edit the user guide alias wiki pages you just need a github [account](https://github.com)

-You may just improve the grammar on the demo-page or on this readme, improve the layout or fix a more technical issue.
+Changing the grammar on this readme, the demo page or advanced page requires a little more:

-Don't know about version control in general or GitHub in particular?
-No problem:
-* just create a github [account](https://github.com)
 * hit the fork button at the top of this page
 * go to `https://github.com/YOURID/GroundForge/tree/gh-pages/`, of course replace YOURID
 * choose the file you want to change and hit the pencil to start editing
 * save your changes and test with your own demo-page: `http://YOURID.github.io/GroundForge/`, again: replace YOURID
 * create a pull request at `https://github.com/YOURID/GroundForge/tree/gh-pages/` or drop a note

+Of course more advanced webmasters and developers are welcome to tackle one of the issues or propose other contributions.